Wednesday, 08 September 2010 HomeContact Us

 The health service said it is possible, but not common, to get mumps after being vaccinated with MMR which protects against measles, mumps and rubella and is given as part of the routine childhood immunisation programme.

-Dr Judy Hart, Consultant in Communicable Disease Control, said: "The MMR vaccine is extremely effective in protecting against measles and rubella, with 99% of those who have received two doses protected for many years.
+Dr Judy Hart, Consultant in Communicable disease Control, said: "The MMR vaccine is extremely effective in protecting against measles and rubella, with 99% of those who have received two doses protected for many years.

 "However, while it is still very effective compared to other vaccines, MMR does not provide such high levels of protection against the mumps infection compared to measles and rubella."